Please feel free to reproduce the announcement and post to other networks.

 The Desert Springs Action Committee, in conjunction with the Bay Area

-happy to present their latest conservation field trip to the Nevada desert.
+others is happy to present their latest conservation field trip to the

-During October 5-6 we will undertake conservation work at the Ash Meadows
+During October 10-11 we will undertake conservation work at the Ash

-Wildlife Refuge, Nevada, under supervision of US Fish and Wildlife Service
+Meadows Wildlife Refuge, Nevada, under supervision of US Fish and Wildlife

 Our primary objective is the removal of non-native organisms including

-also conduct some cattail removal from some springs so bring gloves.
-There
+likely also conduct some cattail removal from some springs so bring

-will be ample opportunity to see the native pupfishes and dace close
+gloves.
+There will be ample opportunity to see the native pupfishes and

-up.
-Please note however, no native fishes may be removed from the refuge as
+dace close up.
+Please note however, no native fishes may be removed from